-While the numbers were down just under 5% month-to-month, the February numbers come alongside the first full month of operations for Michigan’s legal online casinos.
+While the numbers were down just under 5% month-to-month, the February numbers come alongside the first full month of operations for online casinos in Michigan.
 Mobile casinos debuted in Michigan on Jan.
 22, with revenue numbers for those products expected soon from the MGCB.

 Breaking Down The February Numbers For Detroit’s Casinos

 February’s revenue numbers mark a 29% decline in month-over-month revenue versus 2020.
 Considering the 25% capacity limitations, casino operators could certainly see the February 2021 revenue numbers as a victory for Michigan’s commercial casino industry.

 Retail sportsbooks took a $77,627 loss for February.
 Factoring sports betting out of the equation, Detroit’s casinos earned an almost identical monthly aggregate revenue figure on slots and table games from January ($86.78 million) to February.

 The February revenue numbers resulted in $7 million in tax revenue for the state, and an additional $10.3 million in “wagering taxes and development agreement payments” to the City of Detroit, according to the MGCB press release.